LeonardoPardall/LeonardoPardall/README.md

 ## 🎓 About Me
 - 21 years old 🌍 Portuguese | Based in Lisbon, Portugal
-- Computer Science student (Licenciatura em Engenharia Informática, Faculdade de Ciências, Universidade de Lisboa), expected graduation Summer 2026
+- Computer Science and Engineering Bachelor
 - Interested in **software engineering, algorithms, and mathematics**
 - Enjoy **building projects, solving problems, and delivering high-quality software**
 - Experience in **distributed systems** and **cybersecurity**